RetamalVictor/blog/Home/README.md

 I'm professionally interested in things like **Deep Learning, Reinforcement Learning, Multi-Agent Systems, Swarm Robotics & Collective Intelligence, Aerospace Research and AI-driven Robotics**—basically, anything that explores how intelligence emerges and how we can replicate it.
 <br>
-On a personal level, though, my interests are much broader (and probably more scattered): Chess (and games of all kinds, really), art and photography, books, and mathematics—basically anything intriguing enough to pull me down a rabbit hole.
+On a personal level, though, my interests are much broader (and probably more scattered): Chess (and games of all kinds, really), art and photography, books, and mathematics—whatever is intriguing enough to pull me down a rabbit hole.

 If you're curious about how all this plays out in practice (the successes, the stumbles, and everything in between), feel free to drop by my **[learning logbook](https://retamalvictor.github.io/blog/learning%20journey/introduction.html)**—it's where I document the cool things I'm exploring, building, and sometimes breaking.